NOTE READ ME FIRST!

-You guys, there are so many posts in my drafts that consist of me pouring out my frustration, anger, fears and pain struggling with this issue.
-I can’t tell you how happy I am to finally be getting this off my chest.
+You guys, there are so many posts in my drafts that consist of me pouring out my frustration, anger, fears, and pain struggling with this issue.
+I can’t tell you how happy I am to be getting this off my chest finally.
 So, let me start from the beginning.

 I started my cycle at age 14, a bit of a late bloomer compared to my friends but no big deal.
 It was regular, although I do remember some pretty severe fatigue and cramping in high school.
 I remember coming home those days passing out for hours under a heating pad, looking back I can see that might not have been normal.
-In college, I started having my cycle every two weeks and so the University doctor quickly put me on birth control.
-(First yasmin then later on yaz.)
-I continued on birth control for almost 6 years.
+In college, I started having my cycle every two weeks, and so the University doctor quickly put me on birth control.
+(First Yasmin then later on Yaz.)
+I continued on birth control for almost six years.
 For a variety of reasons, in the middle of graduate school, I decided to stop taking it.
-When I stopped it I got 1 cycle where I know I ovulated because I remember calling my future MIL (my mom would rather die than talk to me about these things) and asking her WTH was going on.
-Then absolutely nothing for 5 solid years.
+When I finished it I got one cycle where I know I ovulated because I remember calling my future MIL (my mom would rather die than talk to me about these things) and asking her WTH was going on.
+Then absolutely nothing for five solid years.
 NOTHING.
 When I mean nothing, I mean nothing.
 I think the best thing I can do is break this up into sections, so here we go.

 - “But you don’t look too skinny or emaciated?” —> my general reaction, “so what do I look like then?”